[index]

 The equities market as we currently think of it is a product of heavy

-as a big equities market without heavy regulation.
-If a country tried to build
+There is no such thing as a big equities market without heavy regulation.
+If a

-such a thing, it would not win public confidence.
-If they changed an existing
+country tried to build such a thing, it would not win public confidence.
+If

 The dynamics of insider trading and public confidence are a reason to be